arboleya/coffee-toaster/README.md

 	│               └── triphop.js
 	└── toaster.coffee

-The debug file you've chosen is the boot-loader responsible to load all your<BR>
-files into the right order.
+The debug file you've chosen is the boot-loader responsible to load all your files into the right order.

 So in your .html you'll have two options: